078

 Norwegian spinner & wheel

-Young Norwegian woman in traditional dress sits behind spinning wheel.
+Young Norwegian woman in traditional dress sits behind a spinning wheel.

 Photo: National Geographic Creative Website